aspose-html/aspose-html-reference-tutorials/html/english/java/conversion-epub-to-image-and-pdf/convert-epub-to-image/_index.md

 | **Low image quality** | Default DPI is low | Set `options.setResolution(300);` before conversion (requires **set image resolution java**) |
 | **Unsupported fonts** | Fonts missing on the system | Embed fonts in the EPUB or install required fonts on the host machine |

-## Frequently Asked Questions

-**Q: Can I convert only a specific page of the EPUB?**
-A: Yes.
-Use `Converter.convertEPUB` overloads that accept page range parameters.

-**Q: How do I change the output image size?**
-A: Adjust `options.setWidth()` and `options.setHeight()` before calling the converter.

-**Q: Does the library handle DRM‑protected EPUBs?**
-A: No. The EPUB must be free of DRM for the conversion to succeed.

-**Q: Is it possible to convert to PDF instead of an image?**
-A: Absolutely.
-Aspose.HTML also provides `Converter.convertEPUB` overloads for PDF output.

 ## FAQ

 **Q: How can I convert EPUB to JPEG specifically?**